 It’s easy!
 All you need is a negative PCR or rapid test result within the last 48 hours and proof of paid accommodation in Croatia.
 Even as an American, you’re allowed to transit through an airport in the EU to get to Croatia.

 - Documentary evidence of an accommodation paid in advance and in full, prior to arrival at the border

 You’ll also need to satisfy one (1) of the following:

-- A negative PCR or rapid antigen test (list of acceptable antigen tests) not older than 48 hours (from the time of taking the test to arriving at the border crossing point).
+- A negative PCR (72 hours) or rapid antigen (48 hours) test (list of acceptable antigen tests) from the time of taking the test to arriving at the border crossing point.